-While a VPN cannot protect you from every online threats, there are several key areas where it can help.
+A VPN is effective in protecting you from prying eyes, or websites that try to track your browsing behavior.
+While a VPN cannot protect you from every online threat, there are several key areas where it can help.

 Man-in-the-middle attacks involve hackers intercepting, viewing, or even tampering with your data while it’s in transit.
 However, with a VPN on your device, your internet activity will be encrypted while it travels to and from the VPN server.
 Even if a hacker launches man-in-the-middle attack, somehow snooping on your data data while it’s traveling, the encryption will prevent them from viewing it.